SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 {{/if}}
 ```

-Instead, you should have a pre-calculated value in your `.js file`, for example:
+Instead, you should have a precalculated value in your `.js file`, for example:

 In `Demo.js`: